Maybee, Michigan: History

-Maybee was established as early as 1873 in the southwest corner of Exeter Township when the Canada Southern Railway built a railway line through the area.
-The line was soon transferred to Detroit, Toledo and Ironton Railroad, who transported manufactured charcoal and other forest products from Maybee to Detroit in the northeast and Ohio to the south.
+Maybee was established as early as 1873 in the southwest part of Exeter Township when the Canada Southern Railway built a railway line through the area.
+The line was soon transferred to the Detroit, Toledo and Ironton Railroad, which transported manufactured charcoal and other forest products from Maybee to Detroit in the northeast and Ohio to the south.
 The community was named for early settler Abram Maybee.
 Along with Joseph Klotz, the two surveyed, platted, and bought and sold the land by 1875.
-The village grew to include a grain elevator, grist mill, mining quarry and sand pit, hotel, several churches and schools, and numerous small factories and stores.
+The village grew to include a grain elevator, gristmill, mining quarry and sand pit, hotel, several churches and schools, and numerous small factories and stores.
 The growing population led to Maybee becoming incorporated as a village in 1899.

 The Maybee Station no longer exists, but the railway line continues to run through the village.
-The line is currently operated by Canadian National Railway but no longer contains a station at this point along its route.
+The line is currently operated by the Canadian National Railway but no longer contains a station at this point along its route.

 Maybee received its first post office on February 24, 1874.
 This post office was discontinued on February 3, 1972.
-Another post office was also established on August 1, 1903, and this office remains in operation and is currently located at 7580 Mill Street.
+Another post office was established on August 1, 1903, and this office remains in operation and is currently located at 7580 Mill Street.

 The London–Maybee–Raisinville Volunteer Fire Department was formed in 1952 and serves the village and surrounding area.
 The station is located at 8755 Baldwin Road in the southwest corner of the village.

 The village of Maybee contains two active cemeteries along Raisin Street.
 The Northside Cemetery and Saint Joseph Cemetery are located within the village boundaries.
 The North Side Cemetery contains graves dating back to 1876, while the Saint Joseph Cemetery has graves dating back to 1871.

 The village boundaries remained the same from 1899 until 2013 when the village acquired 546 acres of land belonging to the Stoneco Quarry just north of the village.
-The current village offices are located at 9043 Raisin Street, which is next to the historic Maybee Village Hall.
+The current village offices are located at 9043 Raisin Street, which is next to the Maybee Village Hall.
 The historic hall was first constructed in 1912 and housed the village government offices and fire station until 1977.
 The structure was listed as a Michigan State Historic Site on March 15, 1988.
-Since March 2021, the historic Maybee Village Hall is used as a sheriff substation for the Monroe County Police Department.
+The building has been used since March 2021 as a sheriff substation for the Monroe County Police Department.